s3ql/s3ql/rst/contrib.rst

 When storing your backups on an S3QL file system, you probably want to specify the ``--use-s3qlrm`` option as well.
-This tells :command:`expire_backups` to use the :ref:`s3qlrm <s3qlrm>` command to delete directories.
+This tells :program:`expire_backups` to use the :ref:`s3qlrm <s3qlrm>` command to delete directories.

-:command:`expire_backups` uses a "state file" to keep track which backups are how many cycles old (since this cannot be inferred from the dates contained in the directory names).
+:program:`expire_backups` uses a "state file" to keep track which backups are how many cycles old (since this cannot be inferred from the dates contained in the directory names).
 The standard name for this state file is ``.expire_backups.dat``.
-If this file gets damaged or deleted, :command:`expire_backups` no longer knows the ages of the backups and refuses to work.
-In this case you can use the ``--reconstruct-state`` option to try to reconstruct the state from the backup dates.
+If this file gets damaged or deleted, :program:`expire_backups` no longer knows the ages of the backups and refuses to work.
+In this case you can use the *--reconstruct-state* option to try to reconstruct the state from the backup dates.
 However, the accuracy of this reconstruction depends strongly on how rigorous you have been with making backups (it is only completely correct if